buildkite/agent-stack-k8s/docs/pipeline_signing.md

 The `agent-config` block within `values.yaml` accepts most of the [Signed Pipelines](https://buildkite.com/docs/agent/v3/signed-pipelines) options.

-Additionally, volume sources for signing and verification keys can be specified, and automatically attached to the right containers.
+Additionally, volume sources for signing and verification keys can be specified and automatically attached to the right containers.

-Any volume source can be specified for keys, but a common choice is to use a `secret` source.
+For keys, any volume source can be specified but a common choice is to use a `secret` source.
 Keys are generally small, distributed across the cluster, and ideally are never shown in plain text.